Major and Minor Programs in English

 Why Study English At Central?

-The Value of an English Major
+Careers and the Value of an English Major

 Lion Rock Visiting Writers Series